Scott-Ian/quiz-show/README.md

 <h3 align ='center'>•<a href='#requirements'> Requirements</a> •<a href='#setup'> Setup</a> •<a href='#technologies-used'> Technologies</a> •<a href='#❤️contributors'> Contributors</a> •<a href='#protecting-your-data'> Protecting Data</a> •<a href='#cloning'> Cloning</a></h3>

-<h3 align='center'>An application exercise through the Epicodus School to demonstrate practical knowledge of Webpack, 8.17.2020</h3>
+<h3 align='center'>An application exercise through the Epicodus School to demonstrate practical knowledge of React Redux with Firestore.</h3>

 # **REQUIREMENTS**